Moodabidri

-Moodubidire (Mūḍubidire; also called Mudbidri, Moodbidri, Bidrem and Bedra) is a city and taluk in Dakshina Kannada district.
+Moodabidri or Moodubidire (Mūḍubidire; also called Mudbidri, Moodbidri, Bidrem and Bedra) is a city and taluk in Dakshina Kannada district.
 It lies 34 km northeast of the district headquarters, Mangaluru, in Karnataka, India.

-Because of widely grown bamboo in ancient days, this place was named as Moodubidire.
-Moodubidire comes from two Kannada words, Moodu "east" and Bidiru "bamboo".
+Because of widely grown bamboo in ancient days, this place was named as Moodabidri.
+Moodabidri comes from two Kannada words, Moodu "east" and Bidiru "bamboo".

 Demographics

 As of 2001 India census, Moodabidri had a population of 25,710.
 Males constitute 48% of the population and females 52%.
 Moodabidri has an average literacy rate of 88.57%, Male literacy is 93.13%, and female literacy is 84.13%.

 Moodabidri basically contains two villages: Pranthya and Marnad.
 Moodabidri is also called as "Jaina Kashi of the South".

 Location

 Moodabidri is on National Highway 169 (old NH 13).
 It is accessible from Mangalore city (34 km away) by road.
 Mangalore International Airport is 23 km away from Moodabidri.

 It is 54 km from Udupi and 18 km from Karkala.
 Other nearby places are Venur (20 km), Belthangady (37 km), Kudremukh (66 km), Agumbe (68 km), Puttur (54 km) Siddakatte (12 km) and Mijar (5 km).